Knowing what types of product returns your eCommerce store can offer is important in order to provide the right return solution for each customer.

 You can offer full or partial refunds and decide whether to charge a return shipping fee or not.

 Your customers’ return experience depends largely on them receiving their money back quickly and easily.
-77% of customers are less likely to recommend an online store if it takes a long time to receive a refund.
-Ensuring a quick refund process will keep customers coming back to your store again and again.
+65% of customers say the speed and ease of refunds affect where they choose to shop.
+A quick and efficient refund process will keep customers coming back to your store again and again.

-Although refunds can be a simple and convenient form of return, they are less than ideal for your store since you lose revenue and, potentially, the customer’s return business.
-This is why it can be a good idea to convert refunds into exchanges as often as possible.
+While refunds can be a simple and convenient form of return, they are less than ideal for your store since you lose revenue and, potentially, the customer’s business in the future.
+This is why it can be a good idea to convert refunds into exchanges or refund alternatives as often as possible.

-Offering variant exchanges also strengthens your relationship with your customers, and a positive exchange experience makes them more likely to shop from you again.
-More than 50% of online retailers offer free returns, and 73% of online buyers think free returns are an important factor in online shopping.
+Offering variant exchanges also strengthens your relationship with your customers, and makes them more likely to shop from you again.

-A full exchange is when your customers exchange a purchased item for a completely different product from your store.
+Product exchanges are when customers exchange an item for a completely different product from your store.

-When the replacement product is of higher value than the original product, your customers pay the additional amount, and when it’s of lower value your customers are refunded the price difference.
+When the replacement product is of higher value than the original product, you can have your customers pay the additional amount, and when it’s of lower value you can refund your customers the price difference.

 3. Store Credit

 While full refunds may seem like the most straightforward way to handle customer returns, offering a virtual currency like store credit instead can be a more strategic and beneficial approach for both your business and your customers.

 Customers may like your brand but not the product they received, and if they don’t want to take the time to pick out a new item right now, it can be helpful to offer store credit that they can use later.